codemacabre/obitbot/README.md

 # ObitBot

-[ObitBot](https://twitter.com/obitbot) is a friendly Twitter bot created using [Node.js](https://nodejs.org) to post procedurally generated obituaries.
+[ObitBot](https://twitter.com/obitbot) is a Twitter bot created using [Node.js](https://nodejs.org) to post procedurally generated obituaries.

 ## Aims
 Despite the morbid nature of this bot, ObitBot is benevolent.
 The obituaries it tweets are based on real [mortality data](#data), highlighting the rates of death by cause worldwide.
-ObitBot provides us with a constant (fictional) feed designed to mirror our own species' deaths (albeit at a greatly decreased rate; Twitter would complain if tweets were posted every 1.8 seconds).
+ObitBot provides us with a constant (fictional) feed designed to mirror our own species' deaths (albeit at a greatly decreased rate to comply with Twitter API limits).

 These fictional obituaries are assigned a random name, giving them a hint of humanity, making ObitBot a place to confront, and reflect upon, our inevitable demise.

-Although not affiliated with any organisation, ObitBot has been inspired by [The Order of the Good Death](http://www.orderofthegooddeath.com/), specifically the focus on [death positivity](http://www.orderofthegooddeath.com/death-positive).
+Although not affiliated with any organisation, ObitBot has been inspired by the work of [The Order of the Good Death](http://www.orderofthegooddeath.com/).

 ## Data
 ObitBot's obituaries are procedurally generated using several data sources: